kmugrage/gocd.github.io/_posts/2014-06-05-using-go-cd-with-custom-certificates.md

 sudo /etc/init.d/go-server start
 ```

-Post this, when you access the Go Server over HTTPS (https://<go-server>:8154), the certificate served should be the one you added into the keystore.
+Post this, when you access the GoCD Server over HTTPS (https://<go-server>:8154), the certificate served should be the one you added into the keystore.

 ## References